brandonasuncion/Pixel/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@cycle/core.svg)]()
 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)]()

 Pixel is a real-time collaborative canvas inspired off of Reddit's Place.
 It uses the EaselJS JavaScript library to interact with an HTML5 canvas element, and uses NodeJS as a backend to store pixel data.
+Also, it's scriptable!

 Though, unlike Reddit Place, everything is anonymous.
 However, it can be configured to set a rate limit for each IP address.